Oklahoma board cites execution flaws, recommends clemency

 OKLAHOMA CITY (AP) — The Oklahoma Pardon and Parole Board voted Wednesday to recommend clemency for a death row inmate after questioning the state’s execution methods.

-The board, by a 3-2 vote, recommended that Gov. Kevin Stitt commute the sentence of Bigler Jobe Stouffer, 79, to life without parole, despite several saying they were convinced of Stouffer’s guilt.
+The board, by a 3-2 vote, recommended that Republican Gov. Kevin Stitt commute the sentence of Bigler Jobe Stouffer II, 79, to life without parole, despite several saying they were convinced of Stouffer’s guilt.

-Spokespersons for Stitt, a Republican, did not immediately respond to a request for comment.

 The board noted that a federal lawsuit challenging the state’s three-drug lethal injection protocol is to begin in February and the Oct.
 28 execution of John Marion Grant, in which Grant vomited and convulsed after the sedative midazolam was administered.